jewelkm/large-data-processor/README.md

   4. All product details are ingested into a single table

-  5. Aggregated query for rows with `name` and `no. of products` as the columns and load them to aggregate table - create table my_schema.aggregate select name, count(*) as 'no of products' from my_schema.products group by name order by name;
+  5. Aggregated query for rows with `name` and `no. of products` as the columns and load them to aggregate table - CREATE TABLE my_schema.aggregate SELECT name, COUNT(*) AS 'no of products' FROM my_schema.products GROUP BY name ORDER BY name;

 ## 4. Points not done from "Points to achieve"
       None